shahlin/mp3-to-spotify/README.md

 # MP3 To Spotify
-I've had lots of songs from the past in MP3 format and now that I've moved to Spotify, I needed all the MP3 files on Spotify.
-No way I'm adding them to my playlist one by one, so I wrote a script!
+I've had lots of songs from the past in MP3 format and now that I've moved to Spotify, I needed all the MP3 files on Spotify (not as local files but actual Spotify tracks).
+And no way I'm adding them to my playlist one by one, there's alot of them.
+So I wrote a script!

 # Flow
 1. In command line, call: `php convert.php`